rafi/notebook/2014-04/04-mac-osx-provision.md

 ```
 sudo scutil --set HostName rafi-mac
 ```
-Follow https://github.com/mathiasbynens/dotfiles/blob/master/.osx and use what ever you like Get rid of .DS_Store turds http://asepsis.binaryage.com/
+- Follow https://github.com/mathiasbynens/dotfiles/blob/master/.osx and use what ever you like
+- Get rid of `.DS_Store` turds with http://asepsis.binaryage.com/

 # Ports
 ```